 Ready-made soups may be convenient, but they often contain hidden sugars and carbs plus preservatives.
 In my opinion, homemade soups always win.
-Not only are they healthier because you're using fresh low carb ingredients, they always taste so much better too!

 - Garlic - Fresh is always best!